Skip to main content

 • Grant admin consent for previously added permission

 • Click Add a permission, select Microsoft Graph, select Application permissions, check Presence.Read.All and click Add permissions.
-This allows to enable Show users presence option.
+Then do the same with Delegated permissions - check User.Read This allows to enable Users presence option.
+Also add permissions for another Alvao components you plan to use.

-5. On the Properties page of the Enterprise application, switch the Assignment required switcher to NO.
+2. On the Properties page, switch the Assignment required switcher to No.

-6. Make a note of the values from the application registration that you will need later:
+3. Make a note of the values from the Overview page of the application registration that you will need later:

 • Directory (tenant) ID

-7. In Alvao WebApp go to Administration - Settings - Microsoft Entra ID page.
-Add new tenant and use Entra Tenant ID value obtained in the previous step.
+5. In Alvao WebApp go to Administration - Settings - Microsoft Entra ID page.
+Add new tenant and use the Directory (tenant) ID value obtained in the previous step.

-8. In the following SQL script, insert the Client ID value obtained above and run the script on your Alvao database.
+6. In the following SQL script, insert the Application (client) ID value obtained above and run the script on your Alvao database using SSMS.

 1. Open the appsettings.json file located in the Alvao WebApp folder in a text editor.

-2. Make sure that the LoginUrl attribute is set to /Account/LoginIntegrated.
+2. Make sure that the LoginUrl attribute is set to /Account/LoginMicrosoft.

 For more information on registering apps in ME-ID, see Register your app with the Azure AD v2.0 endpoint - Microsoft Graph | Microsoft Docs.